cduan2020/LocalizedControl/README.md

 # Usage

-Wup = InfoDistanceUpperbdd(P): Caculate the upper bound on the information distance matrix from the system coupling matrix P.
+Wup = InfoDistanceUpperbdd(normA): Caculate the upper bound on the information distance matrix from the system coupling matrix normA.

 [nlist, dlist] = ucs_geodesic_k(Wup,i,k): Calculate the information neighborhood of size k centered at node i.
 The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.